matrixcascade/PainterEngine/README.md

 1. Add all the code from PainterEngine/core, PainterEngine/kernel, and PainterEngine/runtime to your project.

+2. Select your working platform in PainterEngine/platform (eg: choose PainterEngine/platform/windows for Windows), and add all the code from the corresponding folder to your project.

-2. Include the directory containing PainterEngine source code in your project's include directories.
+3. Include the directory containing PainterEngine source code in your project's include directories.

-3. Add your code to the project.
+4. Add your code to the project.

 You can now use your IDE to compile PainterEngine with these steps.
 PainterEngine library will strive to ensure consistent results across all platforms.
 What you develop on Windows will yield consistent results on Android, web, Linux, iOS, and more."